 - Please limit the number of authors listed to those who have substantially contributed to the research.
 If authors’ names appear on more than one proposal, their names must appear and be spelled identically on each abstract in order to facilitate proper indexing.
 Wherever possible, do not list authors with initials only.

 - Title: Sentence Case (not all capitals) (Max.
 25 words)

 - Body of Abstract: Written in bold font under Headings

-- Introduction (includes study hypothesis); Background/Goals; Summary of Methods; Results; Conclusions.
+- Introduction (includes background, aims and hypotheses), Methods, Results, and Conclusions.
 Each heading should be its own paragraph (Max.
 300 words)